RezendeComZ/olderFlow/README.md

 Known issues:
 - DuckDuckGo: 'Copy code' function has a bug with some tags, copying more than necessary, but work.
-- Some direct links to texts without numbers like "yesterday" cannot be colored.
+- Some direct links to answers texts without numbers like "yesterday" cannot be colored.